FEM Thermal#

 • ThermalConductivity

-If materials are not defined for a volume region, properties default to the physical constants.
+Varying material properties can be applied to different volumes.
+If materials are not defined for a volume region, properties default to the physical constants for that system.

 Initial Conditions#

-For transient problems, an initial state must be defined.
+For transient problems, an initial temperature state must be defined.

 Boundary Conditions#

-For Thermal FEM, it is not required to set boundary conditions on all surfaces.
-Free boundaries will experience no gradients normal to the surface.
+For Thermal FEM, boundary conditions are not required on all surfaces.
+Free boundaries experience no gradients normal to the surface (and thus also act as a symmetry).

-Temperature asserts values onto a surface in units of Kelvin.
+Temperature asserts a scalar value onto a surface in units of Kelvin.

 Neumann (gradient)#